 To reduce inflammation and provide relief for Invisalign pain, try swishing some cold water around in your mouth.
 The cold water can provide your sore mouth with some extra relief.
 Avoid attempting this technique with juice or soda, as consuming these sugary drinks can increase your risk of developing tooth decay.

 Hard and crunchy foods can, unsurprisingly, worsen Invisalign pain and discomfort.
 While it might be hard to say goodbye to your favorite dish of nachos or your go-to snack of pretzels, doing so is important for maintaining your comfort levels.
-Hard foods such as jawbreakers and hard-shelled bread should also be avoided, as they can crack or chip your teeth.
+In order to make living with Invisalign more tolerable, hard foods such as jawbreakers and hard-shelled bread should also be avoided, as they can crack or chip your teeth.
 Other foods we recommend avoiding include:

 - Hard candies such as Jolly Ranchers or peppermints